Harden Murrumburrah railway history

 1877

-* 12 March - Murrumburrah railway station opens.
-It is located on flat land adjacent to present-day Harden township.
-Source: Wikipedia.
+* 12 March - Murrumburrah railway station officially opened.
+It is located on flat land adjacent to the present-day Harden township.
+The station buildings fronted onto Station Street.

 * 17 March, Saturday, Australian Town & Country Journal, Sydney: